-Thank you for purchasing a RigExpert AA-35 ZOOM Antenna and Cable Analyzer!
+Thank you for purchasing a RigExpert AA-1500 ZOOM Antenna and Cable Analyzer!
 We did our best to make it powerful yet easy to use.

-The analyzer is designed for measuring SWR (standing wave ratio), return loss, as well as other parameters of cable and antenna systems in the range of 60 kHz to 35 MHz.
+The analyzer is designed for measuring SWR (standing wave ratio), return loss, cable loss, as well as other parameters of cable and antenna systems in the range of 100 kHz to 1500 MHz.
 A built-in ZOOM capability makes graphical measurements especially effective.
+An integrated Time Domain Reflectometer mode can be used to locate a fault within the feedline system.
+The analyzer is equipped with a Bluetooth Low Energy module for a wireless connection with your laptop, tablet or smartphone.